The nonprofit world is pivoting once again following the most recent safety concerns related to COVID-19.

-Here are 8 steps organizations like yours can take to keep your community safe while resuming normal operations.
+Here are 8 steps organizations can take to keep your community safe.

 1. Continue to Follow CDC Guidelines

-You’ve probably been checking with your local and state regulations throughout the COVID-19 shutdown.
-But continue with in-person volunteering, refer to these CDC Guidelines for safe gathering.
-Communities are in different stages of recovery; so it’s important to maintain communication with local and state authorities to understand their specific guidelines and recovery levels.
+You’ve probably been checking with your local and state regulations throughout the pandemic.
+Communities are experiencing differing surges in infections; so it’s important to maintain communication with local and state authorities to understand their specific guidelines and recovery levels.
 It’s suggested that your volunteer program adheres to guidelines such as:

 - Maintain a 6-10 foot distance between individuals when possible.